Trade directory · Fairbanks metro · Alaska

 Insurance Minimums

-General liability minimum $300,000 recommended.
-Professional liability coverage advised.
+Alaska requires minimum $300,000 general liability insurance for commercial pest control operators.
+Professional liability coverage recommended.
 Workers compensation required if employees present.

 § C · Path to license